ZJvandeWeg/rust-red/README.md

 ## Overview

 EdgeLink is a [Node-RED](https://nodered.org/) compatible run-time engine implemented in Rust<sub>†</sub>.
-By replacing the original NodeJS backend with this Rust-based implementation, you can achieve better performance and a smaller memory footprint.

-In summary, you can first test the workflow on a normal desktop PC, and subsequently deploy EdgeLink along with the `flows.json` workflow file to an edge computing device that is constrained by limited resources for operational execution.
+This program is designed to execute `flows.json` file that have been designed and exported/deployed using Node-RED, without any editor or other HTML/Web-related functionalities.
+The purpose of its development is to deploy tested Node-RED flows to devices with limited memory for execution.

+In other words, I need to use Rust to reimplement all the nodes used in the `flows.json`.

+Only the "function" node will use the lightweight QuickJS JS interpreter to run their code; all other functionalities are implemented in native Rust code.

 ## Features